Community of Learning

 Middle and High School Class (Grades 6+) Room 7

-Those youth in fifth through twelfth grades are invited to join this class.
-Natalie Stapert teaches from the Bible and leads the class according to the needs and interests of students, designed and developed over her many years of teaching at Little River.
-Victoria Lott and Glenn Fewkes support this class on a rotating basis.
+Those youth in sixth through twelfth grades are invited to join this class.
+Victoria Santiago and Glenn teach from the Bible and leads the class according to the needs and interests of students, designed and developed over her many years of teaching at Little River.
 Contact: youthclassteachers@lrucc.org

 Substitute Teaching